Nazeer333/konquest/README.md

-# konquest
+# KonQuestDeploy
-deployment for konquest
+Deployment repo for KonQuest